ZoomInfo

 What is the difference between inbound and outbound lead generation?

-Inbound lead generation attracts prospects who self-identify their interest through organic channels like content and search, while outbound proactively reaches out to prospects through cold calls and ads.
+Inbound attracts prospects who self-identify through organic channels, while outbound proactively reaches prospects through cold outreach.

 How do you qualify inbound leads?

-Qualify inbound leads by enriching their data with firmographics, scoring them against your ideal customer profile, and evaluating their engagement behavior and buying signals.
+Enrich lead data with firmographics, score against your ICP, and evaluate engagement behavior and buying signals.

 What is the best channel for B2B inbound lead generation?

-SEO and content marketing typically deliver the highest ROI for B2B inbound lead generation by capturing existing demand from prospects actively researching solutions.
+SEO and content marketing deliver the highest ROI by capturing existing demand from prospects actively researching solutions.

 How quickly should you follow up with inbound leads?